ImageMagick/Usage-Markdown/color_mods/index.md

 Normally we humans prefer to see gradients with the black level at the bottom (thanks to our evolutionary past).

 If you rather save the gradient image the 'right way up' you can "`-flip`" the image as you reading it in.
-For example lets try a more complex LUT, flipping the vertical gradient before using it on the image.
+For example, let's try a more complex LUT, flipping the vertical gradient before using it on the image.

 ~~~
 convert -size 1x33 gradient:wheat-brown gradient:Brown-LawnGreen \